-- 1. Examinations are administered according to schedule in each respective course syllabi. - 2.
-Examination and quiz grades are recorded by the grade keeper. - 3.
-Examination and quiz grades are posted according to individual student identification number. - 4.
+- 1. Examinations are administered according to schedule in each respective course syllabi.
+Quizzes may be unannounced. - 2.
+Examination and quiz grades are recorded by the grade keeper. - Examination and quiz grades are posted according to individual student identification number. - 4.
 Examination and quiz grades are posted within one calendar (1) week of administration